-- Start HyperTerminal and connect to the target hardware using the following COM parameters: Bits per second = 9.600; Data bits = 8; Parity = None; Stop Bits = 1; Flow Control = None. - Resetting the phyCORE Development Board LD 5V (at S2) will execute the Hello2.hex file loaded into the Flash. - Successful execution will send the modified character string "PHYTEC...
-Stick It In!" to the HyperTerminal window. - Click the Disconnect icon - Close the Hyper Terminal program.
+- Start HyperTerminal and open a session using the following COM parameters: Bits per second = 9600; Data bits = 8; Parity = None; Stop Bits = 1; Flow Control = None - Resetting the Development Board (at S1) will execute the Hello2.hex file loaded into the Flash. - Press the <Space> bar on the keyboard to proceed the automatic baud rate detection - Successful execution will send the character string "PHYTEC...
+Stick It In!" from the target hardware to the HyperTerminal window

-You have now modified source code, recompiled the code, created a downloadable hexfile, and successfully executed this modified code.
+You have now modified source code, recompiled the code, created a modified download hex-file, and successfully executed this modified code.